fquevedo/API_tracking_correos_chile/README.md

 ## Running the tests

-Can be tested using  https://6d84hnikkf.execute-api.us-east-1.amazonaws.com/dev/{Tracking_number}, to get tracking information through GUI plataform like Postman or browser with JSONView extension.
+Can be tested using  https://6d84hnikkf.execute-api.us-east-1.amazonaws.com/dev/{Tracking_number} with GUI plataform like Postman or browser with JSONView extension.

+# Example URL:
 https://6d84hnikkf.execute-api.us-east-1.amazonaws.com/dev/3072708247886